quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part11_5.9_Code_Listin.md

 :p What is the basic idea behind the bisection method?
 ??x
 The basic idea is to repeatedly halve the interval where the root might exist based on the sign changes of the function.
-This ensures that if \( f(a) \cdot f(b) < 0 \), there must be at least one zero in the interval [a, b].
+This ensures that if $f(a) \cdot f(b) < 0$, there must be at least one zero in the interval [a, b].
 ```python
 def bisection(f, a, b, tol):
     plus = b